 Self-exclusion is a safety measure that allows players to block their own access to their online casino account upon request.
 If you think you’re spending too much money or time gambling, self-exclusion can help by removing the temptation entirely.

-The length of self-exclusion varies by casino, with the minimum period typically being six months, though some platforms allow bans of up to five years or longer.
+The length of self-exclusion varies by casino, with the minimum period typically being six months, though we have seen some platforms allow bans of up to five years or longer.
 During this time, casinos are legally required to deny access to players and refrain from sending gambling-related marketing materials.

 The table below outlines the most common self-exclusion durations, their availability across platforms, and whether they can be reversed after completion: